Get Rates Near You!

 Decide whether to manage your investments yourself or hire a financial advisor

-The next step is to decide if you want to implement an asset allocation strategy yourself or use the help of a financial professional.
+The next step is to decide whether to implement an asset allocation strategy yourself or seek the help of a financial professional.

 Decide whether to do passive investing or active investing